hothothotdog/MK4001MTD-USB-Bridge/README.md

 Leds
    Current limiters set to 1mA (plenty bright enough) Crystal 12MHz
-   Changed 27pf caps to correct capactience of 10pF each NOR Flash
+   Changed 27pf caps to correct capacitance of 10pF each NOR Flash
    Changed part from incorrect winbond chip to SIP32509DT-T1-GE3 Package changed to the correct DFN 3x2mm